Associate Professor; Clinical Chief of Movement Disorders, Neurology ; Director , Comprehensive Parkinson Disease Program

 Research Core

-Fellows have 40-60% available time (i.e., four to six half-days per week) to develop their scholarly projects; as with the clinical time, this may be adjusted depending on the goals of an individual fellow and at the discretion of program leadership.
+Fellows typically have 40-60% available time (i.e., four to six half-days per week) both years to develop their scholarly projects.
+As with the clinical time, this may be adjusted depending on the goals of an individual fellow and at the discretion of program leadership.
 The two-year structure allows for longitudinal engagement in scholarly work.

-Fellows enter the program with varying levels of insight into their future interests, ranging from those who have yet to develop a sense of their interests to those who have already formulated a clear path.
-The program leadership is passionate about connecting fellows with relevant mentors to foster meaningful scholarly careers based on the strengths, skills, and aspirations of each fellow.
-All fellows are expected during their two years of training to write at least one scholarly paper.
-This might take the form of a case report, a case series, a paper involving the collection of original data, or a review article.
-Fellows would then present one or more abstracts at national or international meetings.
+Program leadership is passionate about connecting fellows with relevant mentors to foster meaningful scholarly careers based on fellows’ strengths, skills, and aspirations.
+All fellows are expected during their two years of training to present one or more abstracts at national or international meetings and to write at least one scholarly paper.
+This might take the form of a case report, case series, original research paper, book chapter or review article.

-Through their interactions with our faculty, fellows who are interested in clinical research careers may be exposed to and develop expertise in all aspects of clinical research including project development, IRB submission, recruitment and data collection, development of manuscripts and presentation, and grant writing.
-Our faculty have a range of clinical research interests, including neuroimaging, biofeedback, Parkinson’s disease and REM sleep behavior disorder, inflammation in neurodegenerative diseases, Wilson’s disease, cognition in movement disorders patients, multidisciplinary care, deep brain stimulation, restless legs syndrome, and more.
+Through their interactions with our faculty, fellows who are interested in clinical research careers will be exposed to and develop expertise in all aspects of clinical research.
+Given our faculty’s diverse clinical research interests, including genomics and precision medicine, neuroimaging, biofeedback, Parkinson’s disease and REM sleep behavior disorder, and more, fellows will receive expert guidance as they sharpen their skills in project development, IRB submission, recruitment and data collection, development of manuscripts and presentation and grant writing.

 We support and encourage scholarly work outside of clinical or basic science research.
-There are abundant opportunities in medical education, including a Masters in Health Science (MHS) with a focus on medical education through the Yale School of Medicine Teaching and Learning Center.
-The Yale School of Medicine also has close partnerships with the Yale School of Public Health, the Yale School of Management, and other allied schools, and the Department of Neurology has multiple connections in global health.
-Fellows are encouraged to specify their scholarly interests in their personal statements so that we may provide them with the range of opportunities.
+There are abundant opportunities in medical education, including a Masters in Health Science (MHS) with a focus on medical education through the Center for Medical Education.
+Other MHS pathways in clinical investigation, clinical informatics, and more are offered through Yale School of Medicine (YSM).
+YSM has close partnerships with the Yale School of Public Health, the Yale School of Management, and other allied schools, and the Department of Neurology has multiple connections in global health.
+Fellows are encouraged to specify their scholarly interests in their personal statements so that we may provide them with a range of opportunities.

 How to Apply